BhuwaneshNainwal/Automation/Report Card Automation 2/README.md

 * [Setup](#setup)

 ## General info
 This project generates report cards of all students by running .exe file.
-The idea is to replicate
+The idea is to replicate [this](https://www.mathsolympiad.org/wp-content/uploads/2021/08/ESR-Sample.pdf) till Section 2.
+As an input we need an excel file in which result of students is present and pics of all students.

 ## Technologies
 Project is created with: